Leiden Academic Centre for Drug Research

-Systems Pharmacology looks at the development of Personalized Medicine strategies.
+Systems Biomedicine and Pharmacology looks at the development of Personalized Medicine strategies.
 Through the focus of metabolomics and computational modelling (i.e. organ-on-a-chip models) we work on a better understanding of disease progression and treatment-outcomes.
 In addition we work on innovations of treatment options, and better combinations and optimization of drug use.

 We encourage multidisciplinary research.
 The Leiden Science weekly meeting called ‘ This week’s Discoveries’ brings together all researchers.
 Each year, staff and students select the ‘Discoverer of the Year’ of the faculty.

 LACDR Research School